Cleeng/cleeng-wp-plugin/readme.txt

 * bulk protection: fixed permalink passed to Cleeng
 * bulk protection: fixes in behaviour
 * restored "About Cleeng" page in overlay
+* button logic with new free content views

 = 2.2.5 =
 * Fixed "activate account" not